Powerful earthquake kills more than 1,000 people in Afghanistan - NewsBreak

 Information was slow to emerge after the magnitude-5.9 temblor struck Afghanistan's Khost and Paktika provinces at around 1:30 a.m. local time.
 The quake was felt across a vast swath of the country, including in the capital Kabul.

 The disaster struck just a couple months short of the one-year anniversary of the Taliban's takeover of Afghanistan.
 The international community has largely left the country since the Islamist group seized control in August 2021 amid the chaotic withdrawal of the U.S. military .
-The lack of foreign government and international aid agency staff and infrastructure in the country is likely to complicate relief efforts.
+The relative lack of foreign government and international aid agency staff and infrastructure in the country was likely to complicate relief efforts, but various agencies quickly said help was on the way.

-In a tweet, Bilal Karimi, a spokesman for the Taliban regime, urged "all aid agencies to immediately send teams to the area to prevent further catastrophe."

 Videos and photos shared on social media showed military helicopters rushing to the area to evacuate the wounded.